jgilbert01/aws-lambda-stream/README.md

 The event signature for many Lambda functions is an array containing a micro-batch of `event.Records`.
 Functional Reactive Programming (FRP) is the cleanest approach for processing these streams.
 This library provides a light-weight framework for creating these stream processors.
 The underlying streaming library is [Highland.js](https://highlandjs.org), replete with features like filter, map, reduce, backpressure, batching, parallel processing and more.

-Support is provided for AWS Kinesis, DynamoDB Streams and more.
+Support is provided for AWS EventBridge, Kinesis, DynamoDB Streams and more.

 >Note: The original code base has been used in production for years.
 This specific open-sourced version is in BETA while the various features are ported and documented.